 Not just for martinis!
 “Olives are a rich source of vitamins A and E, both of which protect the oils on the surface of your skin from free radical damage,” praises Peggy Kotsopoulos, RHN of the tantalizing treat, nutritionist, and author of Kitchen Cures.
 “Olives also help strengthen connective tissues, improving skin tone and protecting against UV radiation.
 The rich monounsaturated fat content is particularly helpful to the heart since it reduces the risk for atherosclerosis [a disease in which plaque builds up inside your arteries] while raising good HDL cholesterol.”
 Olives also pack flavonoids that have anti-inflammatory properties and help reduce your risk for heart disease.
 And green or black, Kalamata or pimento-stuffed, they’re just pretty darn tasty if you ask us.

-“If you can’t get enough of this winter favorite, you’re in luck,” shares Toby Amidor, MS, RD, CDN, Nutrition Partner American Macular Degeneration Foundation.
-“Besides being delicious, brussels sprouts are a rich source of the antioxidant vitamin A, important for eye growth and development, and the antioxidant vitamin C. They also contain the plant chemicals lutein and zeaxanthin, nutrients that could help reduce the risk of developing eye diseases such as macular degeneration.”
-Did we mention that just a cup of the small but mighty veggie offers 100 percent DV of vitamin C and 100 percent DV of Vitamin K (which helps your blood clot and is necessary for building strong bones).
+“If you can’t get enough of this winter favorite, you’re in luck,” says Toby Amidor, MS, RD, CDN, Nutrition Partner American Macular Degeneration Foundation.
+“Besides being delicious, Brussels sprouts are a rich source of the antioxidant vitamin A, important for eye growth and development, and the antioxidant vitamin C. They also contain the plant chemicals lutein and zeaxanthin, nutrients that could help reduce the risk of developing eye diseases such as macular degeneration.”
+Did we mention that just a cup of the small but mighty veggie offers 100 percent DV of vitamin C and 100 percent DV of Vitamin K, which helps your blood clot and is necessary for building strong bones.

 Creamy, savory sauce twirling with your pasta or smothered on a slice of toast?
-Pretty obsession worthy if you ask us.
+Pretty obsession-worthy if you ask us.
 “Pestos are a delicious blend of phytonutrient-packed green herbs, olive oil, a bit of high-flavor cheese, and in this case, walnuts for their distinct taste and omega-3s,” explains Annie Kay, MS, RDN, Lead Nutritionist at Kripalu Center for Yoga & Health.
 “Herbs also have some of the highest ORAC scores (a measure of antioxidant levels) of any food.”
-WATCH: What Walnuts Do To Your Body!

 Apple Cider Vinegar

-Superfood Crusted Turnip Fries?
+Superfood-crusted turnip fries, anyone?
 Grab some amaranth and get ready for your taste buds and waistline to be delighted.
 “Like quinoa, amaranth is not actually a grain, but the seed of an amaranth plant.
 It is high in protein, and surprisingly calcium, too,” says Hayim.
 “Amaranth is usually cooked in water, like rice, or can be consumed raw.
-Amaranth is also naturally gluten free, and has been shown in studies to lower incidences of chronic disease such as heart disease and stroke.”
-Here are 19 more of the best superfoods you haven’t heard of (yet).
+Amaranth is also naturally gluten-free, and has been shown in studies to lower incidences of chronic disease such as heart disease and stroke.”

-“Although a starchy food, sweet potatoes are rich in beta-carotene which is essential for healthy skin and eyes,” comments Crovak.
+“Although a starchy food, sweet potatoes are rich in beta-carotene which is essential for healthy skin and eyes,” says Crovak.
 “They are a great source of fiber as well and can be added to casseroles, roasted or steamed as a side dish, or even as a french fry substitute.
 I even love them baked and sprinkled with cinnamon and a touch of butter for a sweet treat.”
-You had us at cinnamon apple sweet potato waffles…

 “Goji berries are rich in plant-based antioxidants, our body’s best defense against disease-causing free radicals,” says Hayim.
-(Fellas, listen up: They also happen to be one of the 50 best foods for your penis.
 Studies show that they may even play a role in supporting weight loss.
 In a recent experiment, overweight adults were put into two groups: One that consumed goji berry juice, and one that received a placebo.
 The results of the study showed that in just two weeks, the group that consumed the goji berry juice had a decrease in waist circumference compared to the group that received the placebo.”
 Hayim suggests you add them to your salads, oatmeal, or eat a handful plain for a deliciously tangy boost of natural energy.

-“Kale is packed with vitamins, minerals, and phytonutrients, a substance found in plants that is believed to be beneficial to human health and prevention of various diseases,” explains Hayim.
+“Kale is packed with vitamins, minerals, and phytonutrients, a substance found in plants that is believed to be beneficial to human health and prevention of various diseases,” says Hayim.
 “The phytonutrients promote optimal cell function and communication, ensuring that enzymatic reactions occur when they are supposed to within the body, and lays down the foundation for a strong immune system to fight illness.”
-Check out our 20 fresh tips for how to cook kale (#9 might just blow your mind!).

 “Jackfruit is the wellness world’s next big thing,” claims Hayim.
 “Vegan restaurants caught on early, with the creation of jackfruit tacos, using the meaty consistency of the jackfruit as the filler.
 The fruit is deliciously sweet, rich in vitamin and minerals, and contains no saturated fat or cholesterol.
 While most B vitamins are found in non-plant sources, jackfruit is rich in vitamin B6, niacin, riboflavin, and folic acid, which all play an important role in helping the body in converting food to energy.”
 Okay, we’re sold!